baratgabor/Unity3D-ReactiveScriptables/README.md

     - **Audio playback modulation** for creating dynamic car engine, etc. sounds based on a float (e.g. speed)

 ### Lightweight, not too OOP
   - Has a 2-3 levels deep inheritance hierarchy here and there, but generally it's not overstructured and overcomplicated.
-I'd be glad to rely more on interfaces, composition and abstractions, but sadly it seems nearly impossible in Unity.
+I'd be glad to rely more on interfaces, composition and abstractions, but sadly it seems nearly impossible in Unity (if you want to keep things Editor-compatible).